Grohden/Java-Sockets/README.md

 There's a file called build.bat to build (rly?), but here are the commands it runs:

-Then, compile the java files into class files:
+First, compile the java files into class files:
 * `javac src\app\App.java -cp src\ -d build\`

 Then generate an executable jar:
 * `cd build`
 * `jar cfvm sockets.jar META-INF\MANIFEST.MF app`

-To execute:
+And execute:
 * `java -jar sockets.jar`